Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 Saurabh Gupta, the Founder of Earth5R, along with the Head of the Municipality School and the Chief of the Swiss International Airlines Staff Foundation, showcased the installation of water filters for school children.

-Earth5R has also partnered with the Swiss Water Filter Program to enhance water hygiene and safety in schools.
+Earth5R has also partnered with the Swiss Water Filter Program to enhance hygiene and safety in schools.

 Through this collaboration, Earth5R is implementing water filtration systems in schools to provide access to clean and safe drinking water for students and staff.

-By installing these water filters, Earth5R aims to prevent waterborne diseases and promote better health and hygiene practices among school communities.
+By installing these filters, Earth5R aims to prevent waterborne diseases and promote better health and hygiene practices among school communities.

-This initiative not only contributes to improving water quality but also supports the overall well-being and educational outcomes of students.
+This initiative not only contributes to improving quality but also supports the overall well-being and educational outcomes of students.

 Impact Across India